yronge/PythonImageManipulation/README.md

 # PythonImageManipulation
-This project uses Pillow module
+This project uses Pillow module to demo how to manipulate images